3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Time spent here: 0 to infinity

-Mariahilfer Straße is Vienna’s longest shopping street (at about 1.8 km/1.1 miles) with endless fashion brand and other stores, cafes and restaurants, and plenty of hotels.
+Mariahilfer Straße is Vienna’s longest shopping street (at about 1.8 km/1.1 miles) with endless chains, indie boutiques, caffeine pit‑stops, and plenty of hotels.

-It’s located close to Karlskirche in the general direction you need to be going, so it’s easy to take a look if you wanted to.
-It’s right behind the Kunsthistorisches Museum Wien, which you’ll be checking out on day 3 of this itinerary.
+It’s conveniently close to Karlskirche in the general direction you need to be going, so it’s easy to take a look if you want to.
+It’s right behind the Kunsthistorisches Museum Wien, which you’ll be checking out on day 3 in Vienna.

-You don’t need to go there (it’s not like you can’t shop at home), but if you wanted to skip some other stuff on this itinerary and ended up with extra time on your hands, you can easily waste it on Mariahilfer Straße.
+You absolutely don’t have to (it’s not like you can’t shop at home), but if you wanted to skip some other stuff on this itinerary and ended up with extra time on your hands, you can easily waste it on Mariahilfer Straße.

-The street is largely pedestrianized, though local traffic and buses are allowed in, so you aren’t always the king of the road, but mostly you are.
+The street is largely pedestrianized, though local traffic and buses are allowed in, so you're mostly the king of the road—but watch for the occasional bus that didn’t get the memo.

 Design elements galore @ Boutiquehotel Das Tyrol